Joel-Haeberli/momentum-test-strcuture-2/README.md

         ├── kustomization.yaml
-        ├── ns.yaml # The namespace of the application (to store the helmrepository stuff) ├── repository.yaml # The helm repository of the application ├── {deployment}.yaml # A deployment of the application, which is a flux kustomization └── {stage} # A stage of the application e.g. cluster-test, cluster-prod (level 2) ├── _base
+        ├── ns.yaml # The namespace of the application (to store the helmrepository stuff) ├── repository.yaml # The helm repository of the application ├── DEPLOYMENT_NAME.yaml # A deployment of the application, which is a flux kustomization └── STAGE_NAME # A stage of the application e.g. cluster-test, cluster-prod (level 2) ├── _base
             │   ├── kustomization.yaml
             │   ├── release.yaml
             │   ├── secrets.yaml
             │   └── values.yaml
             ├── _deploy
-            │   └── {deployment}
+            │   └── DEPLOYMENT_NAME
             │       ├── kustomization.yaml
             │       ├── release.yaml
             │       ├── secrets.yaml